DhiaKessad/Hardware-accelerator-for-MNIST-Digit-Recognition/README.md

-# Hardware-Accelerated MNIST Digit Recognition (Virtex-6)
+# Hardware-Accelerated Digit Recognition (Virtex-6)

 This repository contains a full **Hardware-Software Co-Design** pipeline for handwritten digit recognition.
 It bridges the gap between high-level deep learning and low-level FPGA implementation by providing tools to train, quantize,